 - Shape the mixture into walnut-sized meatballs.
 To speed this process, using a small cookie scoop is very helpful, but the bottoms of the meatballs will be flat, if that matters to you.
 Place the meatballs close together (but not touching) on the prepared baking sheet.
 Bake at 450 for about 8-10 minutes, or until browned on the bottom.

-- To freeze: Let the meatballs cool.
+- Let the meatballs cool.
 Use a fork or spoon to scrape the fat away from the sides.
 Place the meatballs on the same pan that you just baked them on, without the tin foil.
 (Just fold it up as you go.)
 I didn't grease the pan and they came off fine.
 Place the pan in the freezer and set a timer for 45 minutes to an hour.
 Transfer the meatballs to a large ziplock bag, seal, and return to the freezer for up to one month.

 - Makes about 60-65 meatballs, depending on the size you make.